June Neary on Audi's second generation A5 Coupe

 Will It Suit Me?

 Well, it's a Coupe isn't it?
 How practical can it be?
 Surprisingly so in this case.
-Here at last is an Audi coupe that real people with legs and a head will be able to sit in the back of, something that could never really be said of the TT.
-Despite the attraction of the TT's styling, this one caveat was enough to send many potential buyers down the road, only for them to return with Mercedes CLKs or, more frequently, BMW 3 Series coupes.
-The A5 will seat four adults in reasonable comfort and still leave room for 455 litres of boot space.
-Lumping child seats into the back was a lot easier than I've found with other coupe models.
+Take the 465-litre boot, which is class-leadingly large and 10-litre bigger than the trunk of the previous model.
+As for the rear seats, well this is a coupe, so your expectations won't be great but by the standards of the class, it's really quite spacious in the back.
+Lumping child seats into the back was certainly a lot easier than I've found with other coupe models.
 I was also pleased to find the plastics and seat materials seemed to be hard-wearing and should stand the test of chocolate staining and grubby fingers.
 Some of my friends (and some of my colleagues) felt that the styling of the original A5 was rather bland, though I have to say that personally, it rather grew on me.
-But Audi clearly wasn't satisfied and has changed the headlights for narrower units (not sure they look any better, though).
-Inside, too, there are numerous changes: new steering wheel, chunkier stalks, sleeker switches and new trims and inlays.
-It kind of all looks the same, only better.
-The optional MMI infotainment system is also easier to use.
-Some things don't change.
-The A5 will still seat four adults in reasonable comfort and offer over 455 litres of boot space.
-And as before, build quality seems peerless with beautifully damped controls and top-drawer materials used throughout.
+But Audi clearly wasn't satisfied and has changed quite a lot.
+Features like the previous model's wave-shaped shoulder line are carried over but the whole effect is now sharper and more modern, featuring a sculpted Singleframe grille that's significantly flatter and wider than in the previous model.
+There's a long bonnet, short overhangs and, most significantly, a stretched wheelbase that creates more room inside.
+And as before, build quality seems peerless, with beautifully damped controls and top-drawer materials used throughout.

 Behind the Wheel